microsoft/CameraTraps/api/batch_processing/README.md

 This returns a json with the fields `status`, `uuid`, and a few others.
 The `status` field contains a stringfield json object with the following fields:

-- `request_status`: one of `running`, `failed`, `problem`, `almost completed` and `completed`.
+- `request_status`: one of `running`, `failed`, `problem`, and `completed`.
 The status `failed` indicates that the images have not been submitted to the cluster for processing, and so you can go ahead and call the endpoint again, correcting your inputs according to the message shown.
 The status `problem` indicates that the images have already been submitted for processing but the API encountered an error while monitoring progress; in this case, *please do not retry*, contact us to retrieve your results so that abandoned jobs are not using up resources.

 - `message`: a longer string describing the request_status and any errors; when the request is completed, the URLs to the output files will also be here (see Outputs section below).